 Surrender of policy for cash.
 If you surrender a life insurance policy for cash, you must include in income any proceeds that are more than the cost of the life insurance policy.
 In general, your cost (or investment in the contract) is the total of premiums that you paid for the life insurance policy, less any refunded premiums, rebates, dividends, or unrepaid loans that weren't included in your income.
 You should receive a Form 1099-R showing the total proceeds and the taxable part.
-Report these amounts on Form 1040, lines 4a and 4b or Form 1040NR, lines 17a and 17b.
+Report these amounts on Form 1040 or 1040-SR, lines 4c and 4d or Form 1040-NR, lines 17a and 17b.